XinliYu/ML-AI-From-Theory-To-Industry/docs/_sources/modeling/classic_modeling/01_data_preparation.rst.txt

   * Contextual (considering the whole session for offline, or consdering the interactions up to the last completed one for runtime)
   * Multi-task (learning from major downstream tasks)

-  The ecodings can serve as input for classic downstream ML, or serve as context tokens in downstream LLM (if the LLM is post-trained to support it).
+  The encodings can serve as input for classic downstream ML, or serve as context tokens in downstream LLM (if the LLM is post-trained to support it).

 * Optionally, for LLM, a session information prompt template can be recommended for downstream LLMs to leverage (post-training not required).